What Causes Brown Spots on Tomato Leaves, and How Can I Fix It?

 Air circulation is important for preventing leaf spot diseases.
 If air circulation is restricted, fungal spores can accumulate, leading to disease.

-This can be done by spacing the plants far enough so that they don’t share the same air circulation path, using natural or artificial ventilation, or using a greenhouse.
+Space the plants far enough so that they don’t share the same air circulation path, using natural or artificial ventilation, or using a greenhouse.

 Use Crop Rotation methods: